jsh/git-class/branches-and-tags/screencast.md

     - show actually changing remotes
 - The <commit-ish> makes it easier to think about merges, diffs, rebases, fetches
     - show some of these and talk through the process
-- "You can observe a lot by watching"
+- Review: "You can observe a lot by watching"
-  - show `gitg/gitk` on a tree as we branch, tag, merge
+  - note: `.git/refs` holds names of <commit-ish>s -- analogous, in ways, to the directory in Linux
+  - note: names for branches move as we commit, names for tags don't
+  - note: Names for remotes move when we fetch and push
+  - note: graphical tools, like `gitg/gitk`, can help you visualize
   - show graphical demos on the web
-  - show GitHub graphs of branches, tags